What sort of bike should I buy from Preloved?

 The vintage ride – is a bygone bike for me?

-You can usually get a good first-time vintage or classic bike for anything between £50 – £200; the higher end being restored versions and collectables.
+You can usually get a good first-time vintage or classic bike for anything between £50 – £200; the higher end being restored versions and collectibles.
 If you don’t mind an old rust-bucket, pick up a cheapo for less than £70, but expect to pay a bit on new tyres, components and brake cables etc. It always needs to be safe to ride, especially on the road.

 This Vintage Peugeot Elite Racer is currently listed at £160 and comes with new tyres and a full restoration job, making it good to go straight away.
-You can find out more about vintage bikes here.

 Pro tip: be wary of gear shifters; expect them to be mounted on the down tube, which can take a bit of getting used to when riding an older bike for the first time.